Mike Aquilina: Professional career

 Aquilina is also a poet and songwriter.
 His poems, collected in the volumes Terms and Conditions (2014) and The Invention of Zero (2020), have appeared in U.S. literary journals and in Polish and Spanish translations.
-His collaborations with Rock and Roll Hall of Fame artist Dion include the book Dion: The Wanderer Talks Truth (Stories, Humor & Music) and five albums: Tank Full of Blues (2012), New York Is My Home (2016), Blues with Friends (2020), Stomping Ground (2021) and Girl Friends (2024).
+His collaborations with Rock and Roll Hall of Fame artist Dion include the book Dion: The Wanderer Talks Truth (Stories, Humor & Music) and six albums: Tank Full of Blues (2012), New York Is My Home (2016), Blues with Friends (2020), Stomping Ground (2021), Girl Friends (2024), and The Rock 'n' Roll Philosopher (2025).
 The title song of New York Is My Home was recorded as a duet by Dion and Paul Simon, launched by Rolling Stone magazine, and released as a single in 2015.
 It was used in episode 5 of season 1, in the drama series Horace and Pete.
 It was also chosen by clothing designer Ralph Lauren, as the catwalk theme for his 50th-anniversary show in 2018.
 The song also appears in the Deluxe Edition of Simon's album Stranger to Stranger.

 Dion's album Blues with Friends (2020) via KTBA Records, which included twelve songs co-written with Aquilina, debuted at No. 1 on Billboard and U.K. charts.
 It was also the No. 1 Billboard Blues Album for 2020.
 American Songwriter magazine honored "Song for Sam Cooke (Here in America)", a single from Blues with Friends, as the "Greatest of the Great 2020 Songs".
 DiMucci-Aquilina songs have also been recorded with or performed by Van Morrison, Bruce Springsteen, Jeff Beck, Amy Grant, Mark Knopfler, Joe Bonamassa, Brian Setzer, Joe Louis Walker, Billy F. Gibbons, Peter Frampton, Rickie Lee Jones, and many others.
 Bob Dylan praised these songs for their craft.
 Aquilina also co-wrote songs for Dion's No. 1 blues album Stomping Ground (2021).

 In recent years, Aquilina has hosted eleven television series on EWTN and hosted two independently produced feature documentaries, one on St. Perpetua and another on St. Augustine.
 He is a frequent guest commentator on Catholic radio, especially Relevant Radio and EWTN.
 His journalistic work has appeared in many periodicals.

 Aquilina is the past editor of New Covenant magazine (1996–2002) and Pittsburgh Catholic newspaper (1993–1996).

+Since 2023 he has been board chair of the International Poetry Forum.